projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 The core APIC IDs are reported to the guest using mptable info.
 SMP boot flow is similar to sharing mode.
 Refer to :ref:`vm-startup` for guest SMP boot flow in ACRN.
-Partition mode guests startup is same as the SOS startup in sharing mode.
+Partition mode guests startup is same as the Service VM startup in sharing mode.

 Inter-processor Interrupt (IPI) Handling
 ========================================